-The State of Open Source Security – 2020
+The State of Open Source Security Survey – 2020

 Open source security is our passion here at Snyk.
 Every year starting in 2017, Snyk has produced our annual State of Open Source Security report.
 In this report, we analyze the trends in open source security and how organizations are managing security vulnerabilities in their open source software and cloud native technologies.
 As part of our research we turn to the community to share their perspectives through our State of Open Source Security survey.
 We’ve recently launched the 2020 survey and we want to hear from you!!